onc-healthit/api-resource-guide/docs/g10-criterion.md

 	 - <a target = "_blank" href = "https://youtu.be/FAfS8veda1w">Steve Posnack & Robert Scanlon - Testing HL7® FHIR® Implementation Guides | DevDays 2020 June</a>
 	 - <a target = "_blank" href = "https://youtu.be/C92CoKNV3KA">Robert Scanlon - FHIR Server Certification with Inferno | DevDays Redmond 2019</a>
 	 - <a target = "_blank" href = "https://youtu.be/_i9C825GSSM ">Robert Scanlon - INFERNO | DevDays 2018 Amsterdam</a>

+### Drummond G10+ FHIR API powered by Touchstone
+In July 2022, <a target = "_blank" href = "https://www.healthit.gov/buzz-blog/healthit-certification/new-testing-method-available-for-standardized-api-criterion">ONC announced</a> the approval of the Drummond Group’s <a target = "_blank" href = "https://www.drummondgroup.com/compliance/payer-and-patient-access-certification/">Drummond G10+ FHIR API powered by Touchstone</a> tool, a new alternative test method (ATM) for testing conformance to ONC’s §170.315(g)(10) Standardized API for patient and population services certification criterion.
+Through this new ATM, software developers will now have a new option for conformance testing in addition to the previously approved Inferno (g)(10) Standardized API Test Kit.
+The approval of Drummond’s testing method continues ONC’s mission to further diversify the suite of test methods used as part of the ONC Health IT Certification Program.

 ## Information and Clarifications